 - Perform the entire upgrade procedure on an idle clone of the production instance and switch traffic over on success, if possible.

 General upgrade procedure

 Sourcegraph upgrades take the following general form:

 - Determine if your instance is ready to Upgrade (check upgrade notes)

 - Merge the latest Sourcegraph release into your deployment manifests

-- With upstream changes to your manifests merged, and schema migrations conducted by migrator your instance is ready to start.
+- With upstream changes to your manifests merged, start the new instance

 Note: For more explicit steps, specific to your deployment see the operations guides linked below.

 Starting in v5.0.0, as an admin you are able to check instance upgrade readiness by navigating to the

 Site admin > Updates page.
 Here you'll be notified if your instance has any schema drift or unfinished out of band migrations.